AT&T Inc (T): A Deep Dive into Its Performance Potential

 AT&T Inc: A Snapshot of the Business

-AT&T Inc, with a market cap of $108.02 billion, is a major player in the Telecommunication Services industry.
-The company generates sales of $121.44 billion, with an operating margin of 19.92%.
+AT&T Inc, with a market cap of $108.13 billion and sales of $121.44 billion, is a major player in the Telecommunication Services industry.
 The wireless business contributes about two-thirds of AT&T's revenue following the spinoff of Warner Media.
 The firm is the third-largest U.S. wireless carrier, connecting 70 million postpaid and 18 million prepaid phone customers.
+Fixed-line enterprise services, which account for about 18% of revenue, include internet access, private networking, security, voice, and wholesale network capacity.
+Residential fixed-line services, about 11% of revenue, primarily consist of broadband internet access service.
 AT&T also has a sizable presence in Mexico, serving 22 million customers, but this business only accounts for 3% of revenue.
 The firm still holds a 70% equity stake in satellite television provider DirecTV but does not consolidate this business in its financial statements.

 Financial Strength Analysis